Kenpali Core Specification

 itself

 Returns its argument.
-Useful when a function must be provided, but no transformation is needed.
+This is useful when a function must be provided, but no transformation is needed, and can be clearer than just writing (x) => x.

 Parameters:

-• x (any): The argument.
+x(Any): The argument.

 Returns:

-• (any): The argument.
+- (Any): The argument.

 Sets and Maps